 As a general rule the more Megapixels the camera's sensor has, the more detailed image can be produced.
-For general everyday use including holiday pictures a camera with 8 Megapixels would be the minimum.
-This will produce good quality printouts even at large size, and provide a good amount of detail when zoomed in.
-Even an older mobile phone with lower sensor can still produce decent sharp pictures for much smaller size prints.
-For anything larger you should aim for a camera with 10+ Megapixels for larger prints.
+For general everyday use including holiday pictures a camera with 8-10+ Megapixels would be the minimum.
+This will produce good quality printouts even at large size, and provide a high amount of detail and sharpness when zoomed in.
+Even an older mobile phone with lower sensor can still produce fairly good pictures for much smaller size prints.
+For anything larger you should aim for a camera with 10-12+ Megapixels for larger prints.

 Digital Cameras have two types of Zoom available the first is Optical Zoom which has a lens which physically moves and to view the image.
-These now feature on most cameras and vary from older ones with 3x or higher, now the standard is around 12-55x as standard which gives you a huge amount of magnification of your subject.
+These now feature on most cameras and vary from older ones with 6x or higher, now the standard zoom is around 12-55x which gives you a huge amount of magnification of your subject.

 The second type is digital zoom which uses the software within the camera unit to zoom, in essence it crops to the centre of the picture.
 As a recommendation we would suggest considering a camera with an Optical Zoom as this provides greater magnification whilst retaining image quality.
 It gives you more flexibility on far away targets if a compact or bridge camera.
 Make sure to test this if you like I tested it on a bridge camera with 42x Optical and wow the clarity on using this on holiday for buildings which were so far away the detail was amazing.

 Digital cameras always feature pre-set picture modes for standard, portraits, and night shots.
-'Macro' mode is used for close-up photography, usually this is selected by choosing the flower symbol opposed to the mountain symbol somewhere on the unit.
+'Macro' mode (flower) is used for close-up photography, usually this is selected by choosing the flower symbol opposed to the mountain symbol somewhere on the unit.

 Movie modes are included and many mid to higher end camera can shoot full HD Video, they normally connect via USB to HDMI so you can playback easier than ever.
 Look for the ,odes with the higher frames per second (fps) and stability controls as this will result in better image quality.